HDegroote/g2p/README.md

 # g2pE: A Simple Python Module for English Grapheme To Phoneme Conversion

+Fork note: the only change is that the CMU dict is never used.
+Everything else, including the remainder of this readme, are left unchanged

 * [v.2.0] We removed TensorFlow from the dependencies.
 After all, it changes its APIs quite often, and we don't expect you to have a GPU.
 Instead, NumPy is used for inference.

 This module is designed to convert English graphemes (spelling) to phonemes (pronunciation).